What is a head injury?

 the space just between the skull and the brain.

-Your doctor will insert one or both devices in the intensive care unit (ICU) or in
+Your healthcare provider will insert one or both devices in the intensive care unit

-the operating room.
-He or she will then attach the ICP device to a monitor that gives
+(ICU) or in the operating room.
+He or she will then attach the device to a monitor

-a constant reading of the pressure inside the skull.
-If the pressure goes up, it can
+that gives a constant reading of the pressure inside the skull.
+If the pressure goes

-be treated right away.
-While the ICP device is in place, you will be given medicine to
+up, it can be treated right away.
+While the device is in place, you will be given

-What are the complications of a head injury?
+What are possible complications of a head injury?